-Two kinds of data API are commonly used, for metrics, event logs and entity related, it's called Insight API, and you can also use raw SQL API.
+Two kinds of data API are commonly used.
+For metrics, event logs, and entity-related data, it's called Insight API, and you can also use raw SQL API.

-For subgraph project, you could use both SQL API and Subgraph API.
+For subgraph projects, you can use both SQL API and Subgraph API.

 Insight API

-The easiest way to build query is through UI, you could first create an insight chart,
+The easiest way to build a query is through the UI.
+You can first create an insight chart,

 and then